-After a plunge you can enter the second room call the Calidarium (Hot Room).
-You should start to feel a sense of relaxation and calm on the body.
+After a plunge, you can enter the second room called the Calidarium (Hot Room).
+You should start to feel a sense of relaxation and calming feeling in the body.
 This intermediate heat of around 55 degrees should warm your body and have a therapeutic effect deep within your muscle.

 Before the session ends there’s just time to spend 20 minutes cooling down in the elegant Frigidarium room to round off the Turkish experience.
 This room helps to regulate your temperature before leaving the baths.

 Turkish Baths Spa Treatment

 The baths offer a range of relaxation and cosmetic treatments using [Comfort Zone] and Neom products.
 For a full list see here.